ahoereth/ddpg/slides/10_Recap.md

 ## MDP: Now to the Markov Decision Process

-Up until now, actions have been completely random

-Now we add a policy to choose actions
+Up until now, actions have been completely random--now we add a policy to choose actions

 It can be described as an "MRP with decisions."
 We add in the agent to our tuple representation:
 $$\left \langle S,A,P,R,\gamma \right \rangle$$